Master of Science in Engineering

 Areas of Study

 Biochemical and biomedical engineering.
-Protein engineering, metabolic engineering, synthetic biology, fermentations, genetic engineering technology, mammalian tissue culture, biomaterials, biosensors, biomolecular interactions, cell and tissue engineering, virus removal from blood, hemodialysis.
+Protein and nucleic acid engineering, metabolic engineering, synthetic biology, systems biology, bioinformatics, fermentations, genetic engineering technology, mammalian tissue culture, biomaterials, biosensors, biomolecular interactions, cell and tissue engineering, virus removal from blood, hemodialysis.

 Chemical engineering fundamentals.
 Kinetics and catalysts, thermodynamics, transport phenomena.

 Energy resources.
 Secondary and tertiary oil recovery, flow processes in porous media, acid gas treating, energy control and efficiency, photovoltaics, battery technology.

 Environmental engineering and sustainability.
 Air pollution measurements, modeling and control, air pollutant and chemical exposures, atmospheric chemistry.

 Materials and processes for microelectronics.
 Plasma processing, etching, chemical vapor deposition, selective laser sintering, supermolecular self-assembly and organization, colloidal systems, mesoscopic materials.